Airport Retail — How It Can Help Your Retail Operation Thrive

 Managing passenger time is often an airport’s biggest challenge.
 Of course, there’s getting through the security gauntlet.
 But once you are through, then what?
 How do passengers spend their time?
 How do you make your portion of their travel experience enjoyable, so that passengers continue to book flights from your airport—and your airlines?

-Maslow’s Hierarchy of Needs theory posits that once you address physiological and safety needs, you have a much greater opportunity of reaching and influencing.
+Maslow’s Hierarchy of Needs theory posits that once you address physiological and safety needs, you have a much greater opportunity to reach and influence.
 What a perfect corollary for the airport experience.

 With digital promotion, the airline industry can build awareness for what entertaining and productive delights await you at the airport—long before you drive up to the terminal, or even purchase your ticket.